Protaetia speciosa

 Protaetia speciosa is a beetle of the family Scarabaeidae and subfamily Cetoniinae.

 Description

 Protaetia speciosa can reach a body length of about 23–30 mm.
-The basic colour of the body is golden-green, sometimes bright red.
+The basic colour of the body typically is metallic golden-green, but depending on subspecies sometimes red or blue.
 Adults can be found from May to October, with a peak in June–August.
 These beetles feed primarily on tree sap and fruits.
 The larvae develop in rotten wood of deciduous trees, mainly oak and willow.
-The full life cycle lasts 3.4 years.

 Distribution

-This flower beetle is present in the Near East, in northern Iraq, Syria, northern Iran, Georgia, Armenia, Azerbaijan, Turkmenistan, Ukraine and Russia and Romania.
+This flower beetle is present in the Near East and far southeastern Europe, in northern Iraq, Syria, northern Iran, Georgia, Armenia, Azerbaijan, Turkmenistan, Ukraine, southernmost Russia and Romania.

 Habitat

 This beetle lives in deciduous forests, in plains and mountains.